 But in Galicia there is a taste for diversity, and in inland areas you can also enjoy good food.
 Evidence of this is the Feria do Xamón, a food fair where you can taste xamón, the Spanish cured ham.
 Its secret has been based on the savoir faire of the people, but the truth is that the weather also helps.
 To produce a good ham it is important to rear pigs correctly and slaughtering the animal following the traditional method, which was carried out in the different villages not long ago, especially in inland areas.
 The climate allows the completion of the task, by curing the xamón and granting its preservation in the locals' own houses.

 This process finishes with the xamón on the plate, and for this, slicing it correctly has been always essential and is certainly an art.
-In fact, this festival gathers professionals of the xamón slicing, such as Víctor Burgos, who will take part in the event this year.
+In fact, this festival gathers professionals of the xamón slicing.

 Although the xamón is a very well-known dish in Spain, this is the only Galician festival promoting this delicious food.
 In the past, the person in charge of raising the animal used to sell it to earn money for sustenance throughout the year.